That old car sitting unused could cost you far more than you think. Before you leave it abandoned, here’s what every Ontario car owner should know.

 When left for long periods, these fluids can leak into the soil and groundwater.
 This can poison wildlife, harm local plants, and pollute water systems.

-Tires, plastics, and old car batteries take decades to decompose and often release toxins in the process.
-They stay in the environment for decades and release harmful chemicals.
-That’s why you must never leave a car to sit and decay.
+Tires, plastics, and old car batteries take decades to decompose and can release harmful toxins into the environment during that time.
+That’s why you should never leave a car sitting unused and decaying outdoors.
 Licensed auto recyclers handle these materials safely.
 They follow laws to keep harmful substances out of the environment.

 Also Read: Environmental Regulations You Must Know Before Scrapping Your Car